 Trust your case to a South Carolina medical malpractice attorney

-If a loved one has died as a result of negligent treatment in a hospital ER, look to the wrongful death attorneys at McGowan, Hood & Felder, LLC.
+If a loved one has died as a result of negligent treatment in a hospital ER, look to the wrongful death attorneys at McGowan, Hood, Felder & Phillips, LLC.
 Our hard-working, no-nonsense South Carolina medical malpractice attorneys can help you obtain the justice and compensation you deserve.

 From our offices Columbia, Anderson, Rock Hill, Sumter, and Georgetown, we proudly serve individuals and families throughout South Carolina.
 Our attorneys have extensive experience advocating for people whose doctors and hospitals failed to perform according to acceptable standards of care.
 We are dedicated, driven, and committed to delivering results.

-Your medical malpractice case matters to McGowan, Hood & Felder, LLC.
+Your medical malpractice case matters to McGowan, Hood, Felder & Phillips, LLC.
 Call 803-327-7800 today fill out our contact form from any device, and schedule a free case evaluation with a South Carolina medical malpractice lawyer.